yanchenglee98/OTOT-A1/nginx/README.md

-# AY2022/23 CS3219 Task A1 - Dockerising the NGINX reverse proxy
+# AY2022/23 CS3219 Task A1 - Setup NGINX and run a reverse proxy to serve node web application using Docker-compose

-There is a static `index.html` file.
-Your task is to serve this static html page using NGINX reverse proxy.
+Add your relevant nginx files for A1.3 here.